tozd/go-errors/README.md

   as a replacement for `github.com/pkg/errors` but some functions are missing (e.g., `WithMessage`, `WithStack`) while this package provides them.
 Eris also does not support structured details.
+- [github.com/ztrue/tracerr](https://github.com/ztrue/tracerr) – A simple library to
+  create errors with a stack trace.
+It is able to also show snippets of source code when formatting stack traces.
+But it is slower than this package because it resolves stack traces at error creation time and not only when formatting.
+It also lacks many `github.com/pkg/errors` functions so it does not work as a drop-in replacement.

 ## GitHub mirror